-=.
-Except to provide to the design and the design and onan remain anemangear On June, 2020, the Board of Directors of the Corporation approved these change recommended such changes to the stockholders of the Corporation.
-These changes we Corporation's Annual Meeting of Stockholders held on August 20, 2020. - This amendment shall become effective upon its filing with the Secretary of State of f Delaware.
-IN WITNESS WHEREOF, the undersigned officer of the Corporation has execute of the Corporation this day of, 2020. d this Certificate of Amendment to Certificate of Incorporation CATALYST PHARMACEUTICALS, INC. By: Patrick J. McEnany, President
+On June 15, 2020, the Board of Directors of the Corporation approved these changes that are being made to the Certificate of Incorporation and recommended such changes to the stockholders of the Corporation.
+These changes were approved by the stockholders of the Corporation at the Corporation's Annual Meeting of Stockholders held on August 20, 2020.

+This amendment shall become effective upon its filing with the Secretary of State of Delaware.

+IN WITNESS WHEREOF, the undersigned officer of the Corporation has executed this Certificate of Amendment to Certificate of Incorporation of the Corporation this , 2020.

+CATALYST PHARMACEUTICALS, INC.

+By: Patrick J. McEnany, President

+A-1